Michael Frass: Biography

 He is First Chairman of the Scientific Society for Homeopathy (WissHom), founded in 2010, president of the Umbrella organization of Austrian Doctors for Holistic Medicine, since 2002 and since 1994 Vicepresident of the Doctors Association for Classical Homeopathy.

 Homoeopathic research

 A major interest of Frass is homeopathy.
 He has published several papers on this subject.

 Article in the Oncologist

 In 2020 Frass was the corresponding author of an article in the medical journal The Oncologist which concluded that additional homoeopathic treatment improves quality of life and survival rates in patients with non‐small cell lung cancer (NSCLC).
 The results of the article were discussed outside of academic circles, for example in the Wiener Zeitung.
 After criticism (for example from the Informationsnetzwerk Homöopathie), the Austrian Agency for Scientific Integrity (Österreichische Agentur für wissenschaftliche Integrität) concluded that the article contains data manipulation and forgery.
-The Oncologist released an expression of concern.
+The Oncologist released an expression of concern in 2022 and retracted the article in November 2025.